cortega26/File-Extractor-Pro/README.md

 - In exclusion mode, omit `--extensions` to process all files or provide the extensions that should be skipped.
 - Append `--include-hidden` to traverse hidden files and folders.
+- Provide `--max-file-size-mb` to emit warnings for files exceeding the specified soft limit while still streaming their contents.
 - Each run logs throughput metrics (files processed, elapsed time, files per second) at the end of the execution to aid monitoring.